AndreasMaros/after-brunch/README.md

 ## after-brunch
 Want to run something on the command line everytime [brunch](http://brunch.io) compiles?
 Easy.

+## This fork
+...allows you to set an additional option to only run the task for production builds.

 ## Usage
 Add `"after-brunch": "x.y.z"` to `package.json` of your brunch app.
 Or `npm install after-brunch --save`.